 In 2010, the state of Illinois sanctioned him to pay a $1,000 civil and administrative penalty and fine related to trading in initial public offerings (IPOs).

-That same year, he was sanctioned by FINRA to pay a $40,000 civil and administrative penalty and he was suspended for four weeks related to allegations that he “had knowledge that a sales assistant and possibly others replaced customer email addresses with the sales assistant’s firm email address to facilitate the opening of online accounts and to lessen the number of communications that were received by the customers; therefore, trade confirmations were sent to the sales assistant rather than the customers although the customers continued to receive their monthly account statements, prospectuses and 1099 federal tax forms by mail.”
+That same year, he was sanctioned by FINRA to pay a $40,000 civil and administrative penalty and he was suspended for four weeks related to allegations that he “had knowledge that a sales assistant and possibly others replaced customer email addresses with the sales assistant’s firm email address to facilitate the opening of online accounts and to lessen the number of communications that the customers received; therefore, trade confirmations were sent to the sales assistant rather than the customers although the customers continued to receive their monthly account statements, prospectuses and 1099 federal tax forms by mail.”

 Chuck Roberts Registrations and Work History